tresorama/test-markdown-data-layer/README.md

 ## Overview

 When you are initializing the project you:
-- Define your blog post front-matter custom fields schema
+- Decide "BlogPost" custom fields schema for your and configure it.
+- Decide which datasource you want to use , and from which fetch blogposts, between
+  - Flat File on Disk (.md)
+  - Notion
 - Code in React to customize appearance.

 When you have a new blogpost to add:
+- Create a new blog post based on datasource
-- Create a new `.md` file inside a specific folder.
+  - FlatFile: Create a new `.md` file inside a specific folder.
+  - Notion: Create a new Notion record/page in your Database
 - Re-Deploy

 ## Stack

 - Next.js
-- Markdown in Git repo
 - Tailwind CSS
+- DB (one of these)
+  - Flat File on Disk (.md)
+  - Notion

 ## Usage - Dev